About NBISC

 To find out more about submitting a gravitational or space-associated microorganismal collection to the NASA SMCC or requesting isolates please contact mo.kaze@nasa.gov for more information.

-Who can request Biospecimens and Materials?
+Who can request Biospecimens and Materials from NBISC?

 Samples are available for request by all researchers, including those outside the United States.
 While they are most often requested by researchers in the space biosciences field, they may also be of interest to those involved in general, interdisciplinary research and those studying disease processes, such as muscle atrophy and bone demineralization.
-Educators from middle and high schools, and community colleges are encouraged to request samples for in-classroom instruction or specialized student projects.
+Educators from middle and high schools, and community colleges may request samples for in-classroom instruction or specialized student projects.

 How do I request Biospecimens and Materials?